Find A Speaker or Advisor

 ###

-Michèle Lamont is Professor of Sociology and of African and African American Studies and the Robert I. Goldman Professor of European Studies at Harvard University.
-She co-chairs the advisory board to the 2021-22 UN Human Development Report “Uncertain Times, Unsettled Lives: Shaping our Future in a World in Transformation.”
-Recent honors include a Carnegie fellowship (2019-2021), a Russell Sage Foundation fellowship (2019-2020), the 2017 Erasmus Prize and honorary doctorates from six countries.
-From 2016 to 2017, she served as the 108th President of the American Sociological Association.
+Recent honors include being awarded the 2024 Kohli Prize for Sociology, a Carnegie fellowship (2019-2021), a Russell Sage Foundation fellowship (2019-2020), the 2017 Erasmus Prize and honorary doctorates from six countries.
+From 2016 to 2017, Lamont served as the 108th President of the American Sociological Association.

 Read More Read Less